bloxstreet/support/docs/hr-information/punishment-guide.md

 :::info

-Here, HRs can find compilation of BloxStreet's punishments.
+Here, HRs can find a compilation of BloxStreet's punishments.
 Certain punishments only pertain to staff, while others are applicable to all community members.

 :::